Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 Types of Code Reviews

-Code review processes can – obvious statement alert! – look different across teams and organizations.
-But you can group many of them into two categories, which aren’t mutually exclusive.
+Code review processes can look different across teams and organizations - many DevOp testing books explain this obvious fact.
+However, you can group many of them into two categories, which aren’t mutually exclusive.

 - Formal Code Reviews: These are structured sessions where developers present their code changes to peers for review and comment.
 This type often involves detailed inspection, discussion, and documentation.
-Formal reviews are thorough but can be time-consuming and, if you don’t have a healthy culture in place, stressful.
+Formal reviews are thorough but can be time-consuming and stressful if you don’t have a healthy culture.
 (A positive, blameless culture should mitigate that.)

-Tool-assisted reviews are also sometimes grouped under a broader umbrella of “lightweight” code reviews, or code-review processes that are less formal and often less time-consuming.
-Other examples of lightweight code review processes include pair programming, a model in which two devs work in tandem – one writing code, and the other reviewing it while they work.
+Tool-assisted reviews are sometimes grouped under a broader umbrella of “lightweight” code reviews or code review processes that are less formal and often less time-consuming.
+Other examples of lightweight code review processes include pair programming, a DevOps best practice in which two developers collaborate: one writes code, and the other reviews it while they work.

-Deciding on which type(s) of code reviews are best for your team is an essential early step.
+Deciding which type(s) of code reviews are best for your team is an essential early step.

 Here's my pick of the 10 best software from the 10 tools reviewed.